 - No Package listing (so you can't automatically search pypi)

-Setuptools are an extension for distutils.
+Setuptools is an extension for distutils.
 Setuptools offers dependency management.
 With setuptools, so called 'egg files' were introduced.
 Those files are comparable to jar files in Java.